Difference between Fixed vs Variable

-Below are the top 8 differences between Fixed vs Variable Cost
+Below are the top 8 differences between Fixed and Variable Cost

 Key differences Between Fixed vs Variable Cost

-Let us discuss some of the major key differences between Fixed vs Variable Cost
+Let us discuss some of the major key differences between Fixed and Variable Cost

 - Examples of variable cost are Raw materials, labor, packaging, freight, commission because as the volume increase these costs will increase.
 As for one extra item to be produced one needs more materials, labor, etc. Hence these costs are directly proportional to the volume of items produced.